Binance affiliate program · Updated July 2026

 The "no application" shortcut

-You bind into a channel that has already passed Binance's review and holds the top band.
+You bind into a channel that has already passed Binance's vetting and holds the top band.
 The channel holds the band; you inherit the pass-through with no application, no audience requirement and no waiting.
 You trade exactly as before — only the rebate attaches.
 How the commission share turns into the rebate you receive is covered in the commission breakdown, and the way referral codes really cap (or unlock) that rebate is in Binance referral code 2026: how rebates really work.

 Worked example: what "qualifying" is actually worth